1. Tournament Director

 4.3.6 Take the photo in a horizontal position, so that both the fish’s nose (which is touching the board), and the tail (which is indicating length), are clearly depicted; and

 4.3.7 Record the length of the fish: If the fish’s tail is touching the graduation line on the board, then that is the exact measurement.
 If the fish’s tail crosses the graduation line, the measurement will be rounded to the next ¼ inch.
+Fish measured on boards with 1/2" graduations will result in a rounding down to the last graduation line crossed.
 If you are using an approved board that is measuring in cm’s the fish will still be rounded to the nearest ¼ inch.
 Example: a fish that is 45cm long is 17.72 inches and will be rounded to 17.75 inches.

-4.4 The tournament director reserves the right to correct measurements during verification of the entry.
+4.4 The tournament director reserves the right to correct measurements during the verification of the entry.

 4.5 All images submitted with an entry remain the property of the participant, however, permission is granted to The Quinte Gold Series and/or its affiliates the right to use the images without compensation.